JKhawaja/concurrency/Outline.md

     + the question becomes: how do we generalize this to arbitrary structures?
         * Boundary Nodes
         * perhaps it is outside the scope of this paper ...
-- *Dynamic Dependency Relationships*
-    + What if dependencies were not just spatial but also temporal?
-Like, what if a particular write on one independent needed to happen before a different write on another independent, but that this was not necessarily true for all writes for these independents?
-    + If threads are essentially just atomic operations, then we can create a virtual dependency complex that connects the two unique independents to the final write thread and then that final write thread is virtually dependent on the initial write thread.
-        * virtual dependencies are thread dependencies only, and not independent dependencies i.e. they are purely temporal dependencies on the same spatial location.
-        * If the spatial location is multiple independents, then that V-DDAG is called a *Temporary Spatial Dependency Complex*
-    - this will require that garbage collecting virtual dependency complexes will become essential
-    - every thread can be assigned to multiple virtual dependency complexes

 ### Operation Priorities as a Partial Ordering for V-DDAGs